-DLT 203 Fixed Bridgework/4 cr. hrs./12 periods/12 lab
+DLT 203 Fixed Bridgework/4 cr.hrs./10 periods (1 lec., 9 lab)

 □ Prerequisite: Satisfactory completion of first year courses.
-Waxing, investing and finishing of simple and complex inlays, full crowns, veneers and three-quarter crowns; construction of bridg es of various designs utilizing metal, porcelain and plastic, separately or in conjunction with one another.
+Waxing, investing and finishing of simple and complex inlays, full crowns, veneers and three-quarter crowns; construction of bridges of various designs utilizing metal, porcelain and plastic, separately or in conjunction with one another.

-DLT 204 Dental Laboratory III /3 cr. hrs./5 periods (2 lec., 3 lab)
+DLT 204 Dental Laboratory III /3 cr. hrs./5 periods (2 lec., 3 lab) Prerequisites: DLT 201, 202, 203.

-The principles of surveying, the design of cast partials, and the technical applications of metallurgy and engineering principles: the composition and physical properties of gold and chrom-cobalt alloys and their working qualities.
+The principles of surveying, the design of cast partials, and the technical applications of metallurgy and engineering principles; the composition and physical properties of gold and chrom-cobalt alloys and their working qualities.
 All types of known designs and principles of retention are used in the construction of removable bridgework.

-DLT 205 Dental Metallurgy II /4 cr. hrs./8 periods (2 lec., 6 lab)
+DLT 206 Dental Ceramics/4 cr. hrs./8 periods (2 lec., 6 lab) Prerequisites: DLT 201, 202, 203.